 While comparatively expensive to history, US high yield spreads are stable, and strong interest coverage is supportive.
 Valuations drive our neutral score.

 European high yield is trading at attractive levels relative both to history and fundamentals.

-We remain neutral with the ECB’s ultra-dovish stance, the uncertainty around Italian politics and the wait for a stabilisation in European growth still weighing on the euro.
+Remain neutral with the European Central Bank’s ultra-dovish stance, the uncertainty around Italian politics and the wait for a stabilisation in European growth all still weighing on the euro.

 Japanese yen ¥

 Dovish comments from the Bank of Japan keep our view neutral.
 We may look to upgrade the JPY view if we believe the risk of global recession has risen.